joyboseroy/agentic-diffusion-sim/README.md

 # agentic-diffusion-sim

 **How do ideas travel across religions?
-We built a simulation to find out.**
+We built a network analysis and simulation to find out.**

-This repository applies agent-based modeling to the [darshana-graph](https://huggingface.co/datasets/joyboseroy/darshana-graph), a dataset of 28,322 documented philosophical relationships across Hindu, Buddhist, and Jain traditions.
-The simulation traces how a new concept would spread through the network of Indian philosophy, and which concepts and historical figures act as the critical bridges between traditions.
+This repository applies graph science and agent-based modeling to the [darshana-graph](https://huggingface.co/datasets/joyboseroy/darshana-graph), a dataset of 28,322 documented philosophical relationships across Hindu, Buddhist, and Jain traditions.
+Using betweenness centrality, shortest-path traversal, and diffusion simulation, we trace how concepts travel across traditions and which historical figures acted as the critical bridges.

 ![Sunyata to Krsna Consciousness](examples/anim_sunyata_krsna_co.gif)